 Mr. Cook appeared before the Seattle city planning commission with a petition for a rezone, but a number of neighbors, including the VanderWels, attended the hearing and protested.
 The VanderWels had chafed all those years at having the Ida’s Inn tavern next door to them.
 They, and other neighbors, were afraid that the intersection at NE 75th Street would become a Tavern District, so they did not want Mr. Cook’s property to be rezoned for commercial development.
 Mr. Cook withdrew his petition at that time.

 The next year, 1946, Mr. Cook was able to get the rezone and sell his property to a developer, Marinus Halffman, with an agreement that storefronts, not a tavern, would go into the new building.
 By that year of 1946, a Safeway was under development at the southeast corner of the intersection because the neighborhood had agreed that they welcomed having stores.
 This might have made the rezone application easier for Mr. Cook’s corner of the intersection, too.

 In 1950 the first businesses in the new building at 7501 35th Ave NE were a drugstore, deli, and barber.
 For many years the southernmost storefront of the building was View Ridge Pharmacy.
 From 2009 to 2017 a childcare, Blossoming Buds, was in that space.
-As of 2018 the corner space is being remodelled for a new Grand Central Bakery.
+As of 2018 the corner space was remodelled for a new Grand Central Bakery.
 The next two spaces to the north are the Wedgwood Barber and the Seattle Coin Shop.

 The end of the Ida’s Inn era